 University of Maryland alumnus Merdad Parsey, M.D.
-(B.S. ’85, biochemistry) has spent the last several months on the leading edge of the worldwide effort to find an effective treatment for COVID-19.
+(B.S. ’85, biochemistry and microbiology) has spent the last several months on the leading edge of the worldwide effort to find an effective treatment for COVID-19.
 He joined Gilead Sciences as the company’s chief medical officer in November 2019, just as the first signs of a pandemic were emerging in China.
 Since then, he has led a drug development team evaluating and testing the effectiveness of the company’s antiviral remdesivir on COVID-19.

 In an interview with UMD’s College of Computer, Mathematical, and Natural Sciences, Parsey shared what these last few months have been like for him and his team at Gilead and his thoughts on what’s ahead.
 This interview has been edited for length and clarity.